simogeo/geostats/readme.md

 - *cov();* : return the coefficient of variation
 - *setSerie();* : fill up the *serie* attribute
 - *setColors();* : fill up the *colors* attribute
+- *setPrecision();* : set precision on serie - only usefull for float series.
+Can take no value (for automatic precision), or an integer between 0-20.
+By default, the precision will be computed automatically by geostats.
 - *setRanges()* : fill up the *ranges* attribute (array of classes range)
 - *_nodata();* : check if *serie* attribute if not empty
 - *sorted();* : return the sorted (asc) serie